powerline/powerline/docs/source/configuration.rst

     example: ``{"K1": V1, "K2": V2}``) is recursively merged with the contents
     of the file.

+    If ``VALUE`` is omitted then corresponding key will be removed from the configuration (if it was present).

 ``-t THEME_NAME.KEY.NESTED_KEY=VALUE`` or ``--theme_option=THEME_NAME.KEY.NESTED_KEY=VALUE``
     Overrides options from :file:`powerline/themes/{ext}/{THEME_NAME}.json`.
     ``KEY.NESTED_KEY=VALUE`` is processed like described above, ``{ext}`` is the first argument to powerline script.
 May be passed multiple times.

+    If ``VALUE`` is omitted then corresponding key will be removed from the configuration (if it was present).

 ``-p PATH`` or ``--config_path=PATH``
     Sets directory where configuration should be read from.
 If present, no